-In September 2022 we celebrated the fifth Social Sciences Week.
+In September 2023 we celebrated the sixth Social Sciences Week.
 The event began as a way of introducing the wider public to the Social Sciences, and uniting speakers from the breadth of disciplines covered by the Social Sciences.
-Founder Professor Dan Woodman, continues to be a champion of the social sciences and an active part of the 2023 program.
+Founder Professor Dan Woodman, continues to be a champion of the social sciences and was an active part of the 2023 program.

-Each year Social Sciences Week has grown and Social Sciences Week 2022 (SSW2022) was no different.
-Over 85 events were held around Australia from 5 to 11 September.
-After the challenges of running 2021 events during the global pandemic, it was delightful to see a mix of face-to-face, live-streamed and available-on-demand events for SSW2022.
+Each year Social Sciences Week has grown and Social Sciences Week 2023 (SSW2023) was no different.
+Over 90 events were held around Australia from 4 to 10 September.

-Social Sciences Week 2022 created a buzz on Twitter and the sponsor RMIT’s Centre for Urban Research staged multiple events during the week focusing on the social dimensions of climate change and transition.
+Social Sciences Week 2023 created a buzz on Twitter and the sponsor RMIT staged multiple events during the week focusing on a wide variety of topics.

 The social sciences have shaped our nation.
 Social Sciences Week aims to highlight the value and importance of social sciences research and its contribution to understanding and addressing complex social challenges in Australia and beyond.